When things don't quite go according to plan

 Send a second written complaint to the travel company.
 Again you should receive a full response within 28 days.

-If the company doesn’t respond to your second letter within 28 days please complete our online form.
+If the company doesn’t respond to your second letter within 28 days please register your complaint with us and complete our online process.

 - If your complaint is with an airline and you can’t resolve the dispute after following steps 1 and 2, please contact the CAA.

 If you’ve already travelled or if your holiday has been cancelled, and you have used steps 1 and 2 and still not settled your complaint, please register your complaint with us and will we facilitate it with our Member.